vekatze/neut/book/src/commands.md

   },
   dependency {
     // ..
-    // 🌟 (something like this is added automatically) some-name {
+    // ↓ something like this is added automatically some-name {
       digest "xNmQu6It81lGBy1sKvk5_jE4Qt8w8KgkVgGj0RBbbrk",
       mirror [